Julien-Blanc-tgcm/indexed_array/docs/index.md

 To learn how to write a custom indexer, see [Custom Indexer](customindexer.md).

-If you're worried about performance, see [Performance Considerations](performance.md)
+If you're worried about performance, see [Performance Considerations](performance.md).

+For a comparison with other ways to achieve similar results, see [Comparison](comparison.md)